slack-ruby/slack-ruby-client/README.md

 gem 'slack-ruby-client'
 ```

-If you're going to be using the RealTime client, add either `async-websocket`, `eventmachine` and `faye-websocket` or `celluloid-io`.
+If you're going to be using the RealTime client, add either `async-websocket`, `eventmachine` and `faye-websocket`.
 See below for more information about concurrency.
 We recommend you use `async-websocket`.

 ```
 gem 'async-websocket', '~> 0.8.0'